Voxel-Fox-Ltd/VoxelBotUtils/docs/config-files-directory.rst

          Whether or not the info command is enabled.
 It's highly recommended that this remains enabled.

+      .. attribute:: include_stats
+         :type: bool

+         Whether or not to include the general bot stats embed with the info command.

       .. attribute:: content
          :type: str